 In terms of performance, it's worth repeating that I was testing the quad-core version of the Samsung Galaxy S4 here - which means that when it comes to benchmarking it's not quite as strong a performer as the octa-core version.

 In all of tests the Samsung Galaxy S4 is shown to be a very strong device when compared to its direct rivals.
 It's matched in many ways with the HTC One, for example, while it sails ahead of both the Nexus 4 and the original Sony Xperia Z.

 Bringing our benchmark tests up to date with Android 4.4 installed, and utilising TechRadar's favoured Geekbench 3 test, the Galaxy S4 managed to score an average of 2213.
 That's double the score of the Snapdragon 400-equipped LG G2 Mini, and is just 600 behind the Snapdragon 800-equipped HTC One M8.
-Not bad at all.

 The Samsung Galaxy S4's follow up, the Galaxy S5, managed to score a respectable 2909 in the same tests, so if you're after a little more juice, you might want to go for the newer model.
-It's a safe bet that the upcoming Galaxy S6 will include a similar improvement in performance.
+It's a safe bet that the recently unveiled Galaxy S6 will include a similar improvement in performance.

 Gaming on the Samsung Galaxy S4 is handled by the Adreno 320 GPU, which can still work its magic when it comes to giving smooth, real to life gaming on the go.

 I tried the phone on a number of games, from Super Hexagon to Need for Speed: Hot Pursuit and the 2D beauty that is Badland.
 As expected the Galaxy S4 handled them all with aplomb, with not even a hint of judder or slow down when in heavy use.